xdwardd/Login-Page/README.md

 Simple Login Page design using flexbox,

-credit for the tuturial: Traversy Media
+credit for the tutorial: Traversy Media